330 years old – Groot Constantia celebrating in style

 “This is an achievement that cannot be claimed by any other wine farm in South Africa – nor in the Southern Hemisphere,” says Grant Newton, Sales and Marketing Manager for Groot Constantia.
 “The 13th of July is the date that the original deed to Groot Constantia was signed way back in 1685, and to give context to the age of this historical estate – the Groot Constantia trademark is also one of the oldest surviving trademarks in the world today.”

 Standing the test of time

 Newton explains that over the years the wine produced on the estate has caught the attention of influential people across the globe.
 “Aristocracy made sure that they had enough stock of this acclaimed and precious product.
-It is recorded that King Louis Philippe of France was a regular client of Constantia with several repeat orders.
+It is recorded that Louis Phillipe (King of the French) was a regular client of Constantia with several repeat orders.
 A glass of “Constantia” wine was one of Napoleon’s last wishes before he died in exile on St Helena.
 The British Royal family as well as Frederic the Great of Prussia, have also all appreciated the Wines of Constantia.”